In Crisis?

 What can the police do?

 • Transport a person who wants to go to the hospital.
-A well-trained CIT officer can often talk to a person who is upset, calm him down and convince him to go to the hospital voluntarily.
+A well-trained CIT officer can often talk to a person who is upset, calm them down and convince them to go to the hospital voluntarily.

 • Take a person to a hospital for an involuntary evaluation.
 In certain circumstances, police can force a person in crisis to go to the hospital involuntarily for a mental health evaluation.
 The laws vary from state to state.

-• Check on the welfare of your family member if you are worried about her or can't reach her.
+• Check on the welfare of your family member if you are worried about them or can't reach them.
 Call the non-emergency number for the police department in your community.

 Seeking Help by Text

-Connect with a trained crisis counselors for mental health crises to receive free, 24/7 crisis support via text message.
+Connect with trained crisis counselors to receive free, 24/7 crisis support via text message.

 The National Alliance on Mental Illness (NAMI)